m-adrien/Freshup/Readme.txt

 -n = NAT

--t = tools : net-tools, dnsutils, tcpdump
+-t = tools : net-tools, dnsutils, tcpdump, SSH

 Other options :
 -F : force the installation on other distrubutions